 Grade 3 is a time when students become more independent in the work that they do in school and the homework that they complete at home.
 Students are becoming more comfortable in using the planner everyday to plan the work that they are to complete and set goals.
 This is the year where students transition from printing to writing!

-In Social Studies, students will develop a greater sense of cultural characteristics of indigenous peoples that exist locally, provincially, in our country and globally.
-They will build on the mapping skills that they have learned in Grade 2, and become familiar with the characteristics of Canada’s provinces.
+In Social Studies, students will develop a greater sense of the cultural characteristics of indigenous peoples that exist within Canada and globally.

 They will learn how to ask questions when examining artifacts, compare how place affects a peoples’ lifestyle and worldview, and build on the mapping skills that they have learned in Grade 2.

 Students are expected to read at least 30 minutes each night and will usually receive some Math review work, sight word activities, and a close reading assignment weekly.
 These are short tasks that they will be given a few nights to complete.